Grand National: Fences

 Often met at great speed, which can lead to several falls, the highest being 12 runners in 1951.
 The drop on the landing side was reduced after the 2011 Grand National.
-It was bypassed in 2019 on the final lap, after an equine casualty.
+It was bypassed in both 2019 and 2023 on the final lap, after equine casualties.
+The fence was moved 60 yd nearer to the start from the 2024 race, to try to reduce the speed of the field early in the race.